-The points have a Latin name: O=Optimus.
+The points have a Latin name: O = Optimus.
 Every week the House points are added up and the House with the most points wins.
 These points are also added up over the course of the weeks, creating both half-termly and termly winners.
 At the end of the summer term the House Cup is awarded in Prize-giving to the House that has accumulated most Os throughout the year.
+The winning House is also taken on an all-day outing to Paulton's Park.

 Each form teacher keeps a weekly record of the Os that have been awarded to children in their form.

 This record is then entered onto the Engage management system so that the member of staff in charge of the House system can see it before the Friday morning whole-school 'Rewards' assembly.